tshepang/blog/content/misc/my deconversion.rst

-Often people ask me when I became atheist, and I can't answer them with a date since it was more of a process, and reading the Bible (the entire thing) was among the earliest steps towards that end... the God I imagined couldn't allowed things as `horrendous`_ as portrayed in the Old Testament.
+Often people ask me when I became atheist, and I can't answer them with a date since it was more of a process, and reading the Bible (the entire thing) was among the earliest steps towards that end... the God I imagined couldn't have allowed things as `horrendous`_ as portrayed in the Old Testament.
 I kept praying, asking God to help me keep my faith, but no one answered :(